Commitments to the Circular Economy

 By working with a manufacturer in Miyazaki Prefecture, who has developed a technology to process such remaining cedar into a panel that can be used as furniture, we succeeded in incorporating the remainder into the furniture production line.

-Cedar is used for the desktop and shelf boards that come into contact with hands, and steel is used for the structural part to ensure strength.
+Cedar is used for the desktop and shelf boards which users touch with their own hands, and steel is used for the structural part to ensure strength.

-By effectively using trees as a whole, we have expanded the usage of domestic cedar.
+By effectively using the whole tree in our products, we have expanded the usage of domestic cedar.

 Selection of Ingredients for Café&Meal MUJI